- The Manhattan Project was the site where the U.S. initiative to develop a nuclear weapon happened.

 The History of Los Alamos National Laboratory: What to Know

 The Los Alamos National Laboratory (LANL) is the primary site where the secret “Project Y” took place, which is more commonly known as “The Manhattan Project.”
 The site was the heart of the U.S. initiative to develop a nuclear weapon before any of the Axis powers, especially Nazi Germany, could bring one to bear.
-The sight in New Mexico, which was not far from Santa Fe, housed a collection of some of the world’s most brilliant engineers and physicists, many of whom were Nobel Prize winners.

 - Year Founded

 - The research facility was approved by General Leslie Groves

 - Scientific research in a wide variety of fields

 - The organization is headquartered in Los Alamos, New Mexico

 - J. Robert Oppenheimer was the first director of the lab, other noteworthy scientists included Richard Feynman, Enrico Fermi and Norris E. Bradbury

 - The lab is noteworthy mostly for producing the first atomic devices, “The Gadget,” “Little boy,” and “Fat Man”